 Objective: Observe the effects of feeding frequency on feeding behavior of tautog (Tautoga onitis)

-This will be achieved by using three different feeding frequencies, and one singular method of feed delivery, in order to isolate the test variable.
-All three feeding frequencies will use automatic feeders (Fish Mate f14 Aquarium Fish Feeder).
-One frequency will be the control, where fish will be fed twice daily by automatic feeding systems.
-The second method will dispense pellet food and total four feedings per day.
-The third feeding frequency will be eight feedings per day.
-All three feeding frequencies will dispense the same amount of food, but at different time intervals.
-The time intervals will be over the course of a 24 hour day period, with equal feed administered during light and dark hours.
-The results of this experiment will allow us to understand how often juvenile tautog prefer to be fed, and these observations around feeding behavior will inform us on preferred feeding schedules in order to maximize growth of tautog in recirculating aquaculture systems.
+This was achieved by using three different feeding frequencies, and one singular method of feed delivery, in order to isolate the test variable.
+All three feeding frequencies used automatic feeders (Fish Mate f14 Aquarium Fish Feeder).
+One frequency was the control, where fish were fed twice daily by automatic feeding systems.
+The experimental methods dispensed pellet food a total of four feedings per day and eight feedings per day (Experimental groups #1 & #2).
+The time intervals were over the course of a 24 hour day period, with equal feed administered during light and dark hours.
+The results of this experiment allowed us to understand how often juvenile tautog prefer to be fed, and these observations around feeding behavior informed us on preferred feeding schedules in order to maximize growth of tautog in recirculating aquaculture systems.

-The previous research from Ward Aquafarms and UMass Dartmouth, funded through SARE, has provided significant results where tautog fed with a natural diet grew from 7 grams to ~ 400 grams in under 9 months, which is double that of previous trials (Perry et al. 1998).
-It has been demonstrated that tautog can grow well when fed a natural diet, and in order to make this a commercially feasible operation, understanding feeding behavior and feed delivery systems are essential.
+Previous research from Ward Aquafarms and UMass Dartmouth, funded through SARE, provided significant results where tautog fed with a natural diet grew from 7 grams to ~ 400 grams in under 9 months, which is double that of previous trials (Perry et al. 1998).
+It has been demonstrated that tautog can grow well when fed a natural diet, and in order to make this a commercially feasible operation, understanding feeding behavior and feed delivery systems is essential.

 Hypothesis 1 (H1):

 When fed at more frequent intervals, juvenile tautog will eat significantly more food pellets than juvenile tautog fed the same amount, at less frequent intervals

 Null Hypothesis (H0):